Heli Skiing & Off Piste

 Possibly the best Heli-Skiing destination in the alps

-The helicopters are run by Air Zermatt, but all bookings need to be made via the Alpine Centre and/or your alpine guide.
-A guide will typically charge CHF 500 for a group of 4 AND there is an additional charge per helicopter of circa CHF 600.
+The helicopters are run by Air Zermatt and we will be glad to take care of booking it for you.
+If you are skiing off-piste a guide is compulsory; the typical charge is CHF 600 for a group of 4 and there is an additional charge per helicopter of circa CHF 600.

 A second favourite drop is the Alphubel at 3,800 metres, with 2,300 metres of vertical.